 This is known as requesting a goodwill deletion.

-A goodwill deletion is when Credence Resource Management agrees to remove their collections account from your credit report out of benevolence.
+A goodwill deletion is when the debt collector agrees to remove their collections account from your credit report out of benevolence.

 Typically, a debt collector will agree to this if the debt was due to circumstances that were out of your control, such as a job loss.

-To request a goodwill deletion, write Credence Resource Management a letter that explains why you were late on your payments.
+To request a goodwill deletion, write them a letter that explains why you were late on your payments.

 You should mention any recent financial stressors that may have led to the nonpayment, such as a hospital visit or an unexpected layoff.

 They will probably ask for documentation that backs up your claims, so make sure that you are being truthful in your letter.